Do you continually feel stressed when you are with your partner? You may be in a toxic relationship?

 Toxic Relationship Quiz — should you take it?

-If you answer “yes” to any of these questions, your relationship may be toxic.
+If you answer "yes" to any of the questions above, your relationship may be toxic.

 A toxic relationship in a marriage or committed relationship is when the two individuals don’t support one another.

 A toxic relationship is when there is never-ending conflict and relationship stress.

 A toxic relationship is characterized by one or both partners seeking to undermine the other.
 There is a lack of cooperation, disrespect, and a feeling of being separate from one another.